The Hospitality Show Announces Speakers, Sponsors, and Programming

-LAS VEGAS, April 17, 2023 (GLOBE NEWSWIRE) -- The American Hotel & Lodging Association (AHLA) and Questex announced today an initial list of high-value speakers, industry leading sponsors, and impactful programming for The Hospitality Show (The Show).
-The Show is a bold, new hospitality operations and technology event to be held June 27-29 at The Venetian Resort Las Vegas.
+LAS VEGAS, NEVADA, UNITED STATES, April 17, 2023/EINPresswire.com/ -- The American Hotel & Lodging Association (AHLA) and Questex announced today an initial list of high-value speakers, industry leading sponsors, and impactful programming for The Hospitality Show (The Show).
+The Show is a bold, new hospitality operations and technology event to be held June 27-29 at The Venetian® Resort Las Vegas.

 The list of speakers announced today includes: